Skip to main content

 • excellent accessibility and performance (four hundos on lighthouse is a good start)

-• use the best of modern web standards
+• it to use the best of modern web standards

 • simplicity: minimal dependencies, easy to make technical updates